JoshHales/hacking-with-swift-projects/README.md

 ### TempConvert

 * A temperature conversion app.
 Enter an input unit & an output unit (Celsius, Fahrenheit or Kelvin) along with an input temperature value.
 The app will then calculate the converted output temperature value.

+### GuessTheFlag

+* A game in which the user is shown the name of a country along with three different flags.
+The aim is to match the country with the correct flag.
+Once 10 questions have been answered, the round ends and the user is shown their score out of 10, a new round can then be started.